-At present, the Department of the History of Medicine of the Museum of St. Nicolaus Copernicus operates in the hospital of the Holy Spirit.
-The most valuable elements of the interior design are wall paintings from the beginning of the 15th century, preserved in the chapel of St. Anne.
+The Holy Spirit Hospital with the chapel is the only monument of this kind in the region, and in addition, it is very well preserved.
+Today it has a layout from the Baroque reconstruction, but many late Gothic elements are visible.
+Completely rebuilt in the Baroque period was the plastered central nave, while the medieval brick walls of the aisles and the chapel are still visible.
+At present, the Department of the History of Medicine of the Museum of St. Nicolaus Copernicus operates in the hospital.
+The most valuable elements of the interior design are wall paintings from the first half of the 15th century, preserved in the apse of the chapel of St. Anne.
 You can also see two bath stoves from the beginning of the 15th century.
 From the south to the hospital adjoins the garden cultivated by the monks – herbarium, with the cultivation of medicinal herbs.

 Herrmann C., Mittelalterliche Architektur im Preussenland, Petersberg 2007.

 Piaskowski T., Szkop H., Zabytki Fromborka, Frombork 2003.

 Rzempołuch A., Przewodnik po zabytkach sztuki dawnych Prus Wschodnich, Olsztyn 1992.